“I’m always looking for insights into the real Doris Day because I’m stuck with this infatuation and need to explain it to myself.”

 “I don’t see my films—I see all the wrong things I’ve done and I turn them off.
 But sometimes a song will come on the radio—a song I’ve done a long time ago—and I think ‘ahhh’ and I’ll listen—really listen—and I’ll feel so good inside and say: I did it.”

 Doris Day Was Not Her Real Name

-They eventually settled on “Doris Day,” a nod to a song Doris sang at this time in her career, “Day After Day.”
+Eventually, Rapp suggested she become “Doris Day,” after a song Doris sang at this time in her career, entitled “Day After Day.”

 “I never did like it.
 Still don’t.
 I think it’s a phony name.”